Healthy Homes Assessment Camberley

 Draught Stopping Camberley

-Draughts increase the likelihood of lower temperatures in houses.
-A draughty house costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts can lead to less temperature in houses.
+A draughty home is more expensive to heat, which means wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-You don’t need to block up intentional gaps or holes in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the building as the house heats and cools, so that they can still be shut and opened, rather than securing.
-We will check all doors and windows during our Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow movement of the building as the household warms and cools to allow them to be opened and closed rather than being stuck.
+We will test all windows and doors as part of the Healthy Homes assessment of your rental property.

 See the full details for the Healthy Homes draught stopping requirements.